 Co-author of a widely used land use casebook, Land Use Controls, Commissioner Been has served on the boards of the Center for New York City Neighborhoods and the Municipal Art Society, chairing the program committees of both boards.
 She also has served on the boards of Pratt Center for Community Economic Development and the Next American City, and was a member of the New York City Council’s Workforce Housing Task Force and the Association of the Bar of the City of New York’s Special Subcommittee on Community Benefit Agreements.
 Been is a 1983 graduate of New York University School of Law, where she was a Root-Tilden Scholar.
 She clerked for Judge Edward Weinfeld of the Southern District of New York and Justice Harry Blackmun of the Supreme Court of the United States.
 She and her husband live in Manhattan and have two children.

-Mr. Rodney was most recently Executive Vice President for Development at Omni New York LLC ("OMNI"), a real estate development company known for focusing on the preservation and development of affordable housing properties.
-While at Omni, Mr. Rodney was responsible for securing the acquisition and preservation of over 5,500 units of affordable housing in New York and Massachusetts, including turning around some of the most troubled properties in the New York Metropolitan Area.
-Prior to joining OMNI, Mr. Rodney was Director of Development at BFC Partners, also a New York City based real estate development company that specializes in green, mixed-income and mixed-use developments in neighborhoods around the City.
+Most recently, he served as Executive Vice President for Development at Omni New York LLC, a real estate development company known for focusing on the preservation and development of affordable housing properties.
+While at Omni, Mr. Rodney was responsible for acquiring and preserving more than 5,500 units of affordable housing in New York and Massachusetts, including turning around some of the most troubled properties in the New York Metropolitan Area.
+Prior to joining Omni, Mr. Rodney was the Director of Development for BFC Partners, a New York City-based real estate development company that specializes in green, mixed-income and mixed-use developments in neighborhoods around the City.

-He received his B.A. from the University of Rochester and a Masters of Urban Planning from New York University's Robert F. Wagner Graduate School of Public Service.
+He received his B.A. from the University of Rochester and a Masters of Urban Planning from New York University’s Robert F. Wagner Graduate School of Public Service.